 Notes: (1) Buddhist Nirvana is similar to the Christian Heaven in some respects, however a significant difference is that in Heaven there is supreme joy whereas Nirvana promises freedom from desire.
 In Buddhism, the belief is that people who achieve Nirvana have no individuality at all, everyone becomes part of the great ohmmmm.
 In Heaven we will enjoy perfect unity with all others in heaven yet in some mysterious way we will be completely unique and individual.

-David's full testimony is here.
+Hugh's full testimony is here.
 It is about a 45 minute read.

 Lord Jesus, let Your prayer of unity for Christians